200-hour Vinyasa and Ashtanga Yoga Teacher Training

 fees & booking terms

-A 150-euro early bird discount is already included in the above fees.
-Book your spot before 30th of June 2020 to take advantage of it
+A 100-euro early bird discount is already included in the above fees.
+Book your spot before 31st of July 2021.

 A deposit of 400 Euros is required to reserve your spot.
-The deposit is transferable to a future course, retreat or even to another person.
+The deposit is fully refundable until the 31st of July 2021.

 All packages are residential and include the accommodation of your choice, yoga manual, tuition fees, all brunches, afternoon snacks, dinners, tea, and water.